 Talk about a predicament change!
-What a difference a day makes!
+Again, what a difference a day makes!
 No, what a difference God makes!
-He's not through either.
+And He's not through either.
 In God's providence, our position in life can change.
 So can our predicaments.
 Let's consider a third change before we ponder some implications.